gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 ##### !options

-* The Acquisition of Services policy doesn’t require an acquisition strategy that discusses the elements for a DoD program of record as the Middle Tier of Acquisition, Major Capability Acquisition, Defense Business Systems, and Software Acquisition pathways do.
+* The Acquisition of Services policy does **not** require an acquisition strategy that discusses the elements for a DoD program of record as the Middle Tier of Acquisition, Major Capability Acquisition, Defense Business Systems, and Software Acquisition pathways do.
-* It does not apply to services that are managed and reviewed as part of major and non-major defense acquisition programs, and major and non-major information technology acquisition programs.
+* It does **not** apply to services that are managed and reviewed as part of major and non-major defense acquisition programs, and major and non-major information technology acquisition programs.
-* The Acquisition of Services pathway is only appropriate for acquisitions less than $1 million.
+* The Acquisition of Services pathway is **only** appropriate for acquisitions less than $1 million.
-* The Acquisition of Services pathway S-CAT Acquisition Decision Authority is not appropriate to serve as the Milestone Decision Authority or Decision Authority for a defense acquisition program.
+* The Acquisition of Services pathway S-CAT Acquisition Decision Authority is **not** appropriate to serve as the Milestone Decision Authority or Decision Authority for a defense acquisition program.

 ##### !end-options

 ##### !answer

-* The Acquisition of Services policy doesn’t require an acquisition strategy that discusses the elements for a DoD program of record as the Middle Tier of Acquisition, Major Capability Acquisition, Defense Business Systems, and Software Acquisition pathways do.
+* The Acquisition of Services policy does **not** require an acquisition strategy that discusses the elements for a DoD program of record as the Middle Tier of Acquisition, Major Capability Acquisition, Defense Business Systems, and Software Acquisition pathways do.
-* It does not apply to services that are managed and reviewed as part of major and non-major defense acquisition programs, and major and non-major information technology acquisition programs.
+* It does **not** apply to services that are managed and reviewed as part of major and non-major defense acquisition programs, and major and non-major information technology acquisition programs.
-* The Acquisition of Services pathway S-CAT Acquisition Decision Authority is not appropriate to serve as the Milestone Decision Authority or Decision Authority for a defense acquisition program.
+* The Acquisition of Services pathway S-CAT Acquisition Decision Authority is **not** appropriate to serve as the Milestone Decision Authority or Decision Authority for a defense acquisition program.

 ##### !end-answer

+##### !explanation: The Acquisition of Services policy does **not** require an acquisition strategy that discusses the elements for a DoD program of record as the Middle Tier of Acquisition, Major Capability Acquisition, Defense Business Systems, and Software Acquisition pathways do.

+Almost!
+There should be at _least_ two other correct answers

+##### !end-explanation

+##### !explanation: It does **not** apply to services that are managed and reviewed as part of major and non-major defense acquisition programs, and major and non-major information technology acquisition programs.

+Almost!
+There should be at _least_ two other correct answers

+##### !end-explanation

+##### !explanation: The Acquisition of Services pathway S-CAT Acquisition Decision Authority is **not** appropriate to serve as the Milestone Decision Authority or Decision Authority for a defense acquisition program.

+Almost!
+There should be at _least_ two other correct answers

+##### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->